The average size of the kernel of a matrix and orbits of linear groups

-For example, we may use Theorem~\ref{thm:unipotent} and the methods for computing $\Zeta_M(T)$ developed below in order to compute ``generic'' conjugacy class zeta functions arising from all unipotent algebraic groups of dimension at most $5$ over a number field (see \S\ref{ss:ex_cc}).
+We will apply Theorem~\ref{thm:unipotent} and the methods for computing $\Zeta^\ak_M(T)$ developed below in order to compute ``generic'' conjugacy class zeta functions arising from all unipotent algebraic groups of dimension at most $5$ over a number field (see \S\ref{ss:ex_cc}).

 Due to the heavy reliance of the proofs of Theorems~\ref{thm:bounded_denominators}--\ref{thm:unipotent} on $p$-adic Lie theory, it is unclear to the author whether these results have analogues over local fields of positive characteristic.